Describe a situation where you failed

-Did you lose a job, a business deal, an important competition, or a loved one?
+Did you lose a job, a business deal, a competition, or a loved one?
 How did you regain your confidence?

 What do they ask?

-In general, AdComs ask about failures and setbacks in order to assess your maturity and teamwork skills.
+- In general, AdComs ask about failures and setbacks to assess your maturity and teamwork skills.

 - How do you react when you do not get what you want?